Tsarevich Ivan Dmitriyevich: False Dmitry I, False Dmitry II and Marina Mniszech

-In November 1605, Marina Mniszech married False Dmitry I, Tsar of Russia and thus became Tsarita consort of All Russia.
-However, this lasted less than a year.
+On 8 May 1606, Marina Mniszech married False Dmitry I, Tsar of Russia and thus became Tsarita consort of All Russia.
+However, this lasted just 9 days.
 On 17 May 1606, conspirators who opposed Dmitri and his policy of close cooperation with Poland, broke into the Moscow Kremlin.
 Dmitry attempted to escape out a window, but he broke his leg while climbing out.
 He was immediately spotted by a plotter and he was shot on the spot.
 After the death of False Dmitry I, Marina was spared her life – after she had rejected her royal title – and sent back to Poland in July 1608.
 However, her father Jerzy Mniszech didn't give up on his plan to become father-in-law of the Tsar.
 Exiled to Yaroslavl, he searched for a way to regain his favours.
 With his help, Marina turned up in Tushino, where she would secretly marry another impostor, False Dmitry II after "recognizing" her miraculously "salvaged" husband in him, even though they looked absolutely nothing alike and it was impossible for Dmitry I to have been saved, as his body had been put for display after his murder.
 Polish hetman Stanisław Żółkiewski wrote in his memoirs that the only two things False Dmitris I and II had in common was that they were both human and usurpers.
 This marriage would soon share the same fate as her previous one, as Dmitry II was killed by a Tatar prince, Peter Urusov.